 If we can succinctly summarize with one word how Paul described God’s plan and activity in Ephesians, that word might be unity.
 In his words, God’s core objective involves “to head up all things in Christ – the things in heaven and the things on earth” (Ephesians 1:10).
 This phrase captures not only God’s desire to create unity between himself and humanity, but Jew and Gentile as well.

 Lest we forget, Paul reminds us of the distance that exists between sinful humanity and God (Ephesians 2:1-3).
 Nevertheless, through Christ, God closes this gap by pouring out his power toward those who believe.
-God’s power can make alive with Christ the spiritually dead (Ephesians 1:19; 2:4).
+God’s power can transform the spiritually dead to become alive with Christ (Ephesians 1:19; 2:4).
 Furthermore, it exalts them “to the heavenly realms” (Ephesians 2:6).

-This redeeming, purifying and claiming people for himself through Christ has been God’s determined plan from the very beginning (Ephesians 1:4-7).
+This redeeming, purifying and adopting us through Christ has been God’s determined plan from the very beginning (Ephesians 1:4-7).
 Unity has always been the goal.